March 25, 2020

 Once the user scans the QR code, the wristband pairs with their smartphone and uses GPS capabilities to offer continuous location monitoring.
 The wristband logs location and time stamps to an application in the cloud and issues notifications and alerts when necessary.
 Both the user and government administrators can actively monitor location and time logs by accessing the corresponding app.
 This way, administrators can be notified in the event a quarantine order is breached or a user requires medical assistance.
 In order to ensure that quarantine measures are effective, the iMSafe wristband is designed to prevent tampering, and will issue an alert to both the user and government administrators if a device is compromised in any way.

-Like other popular wearable devices, iMSafe electronic wristbands play to the strengths of BLE technology.
-BLE protocols integrate easily with cellular devices, offering consistent, high-quality performance and low energy consumption, prolonging battery life to ensure that individuals under quarantine stay connected for longer.
+Like other popular wearable devices, iMSafe electronic wristbands play to the strengths of Bluetooth LE technology.
+Bluetooth LE protocols integrate easily with cellular devices, offering consistent, high-quality performance and low energy consumption, prolonging battery life to ensure that individuals under quarantine stay connected for longer.
 By integrating with cloud applications, iMSafe wristbands help users manage their location via a smartphone interface, though, in an effort to protect users’ privacy, the devices do not collect personal data.

 To manage the health and safety of an increasingly connected public, governments around the world need IoT devices that offer simple, reliable smartphone pairing while remaining both cost-effective and energy-efficient.
 Beyond pandemic management, new IoT devices can be used to respond to health and safety needs more broadly.
 Cellular networks connect us globally, and wearable devices that leverage these networks will slot seamlessly into a variety of environmental and energy management contexts (among others).